RobMeades/ioc-log/README.md

 To run the log file server in the background, do something like:

 `nohup ./ioc-log 1234 -o log > /dev/null &`

+To get a nice list of log files with the most recent at the bottom, do something like:

+`ls -l -t -r log/*.log`

+...where `log/` is the path to your log file directory.